gehtmaguad/gatsby-starter-haezl/src/pages/posts/gatsby-plugins/gatsby-plugins.md

 For further details take a look at [gatsby-plugin-offline](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/)

-Currently a `cacheFirst` approach is used.
-In order to propagate new updates to the users `onServiceWorkerUpdateReady` is registered in `gatsby-browser.js`.

 ## gatsby-plugin-material-ui

 Provides drop-in support for Material UI and built-in server-side rendering.
 Uses [Material UI](https://github.com/mui-org/material-ui).